Recipe Overview

-You’ll love traditional Italian chicken cacciatore with tender braised chicken thighs in a rich spicy stew of tomatoes, mushrooms, onions, and bell peppers.
+Why you’ll love it: You’ll love traditional Italian chicken cacciatore with tender braised chicken thighs in a rich spicy stew of tomatoes, mushrooms, onions, and bell peppers.
+It will make your house smell AMAZING!

-How long it takes: 1 hour, 20 minutes, but mostly hands-off!
+How long it takes: 1 hour, 20 minutes, but mostly hands-off

-Equipment you’ll need: oven, oven-safe dutch oven, tongs, spoon
+Equipment you’ll need: oven-safe Dutch oven, tongs

 Servings: 6

+Italian-style comfort food.
 Spooned onto egg noodles, mashed potatoes, or polenta, chicken cacciatore is comfort food, compliments of Italy.
 Maybe all food is comfort food.
 I feel pretty comfortable eating most anything, how about you?
 Especially chicken cacciatore with noodles.

 You’ll need a Dutch oven with a lid, or any other large pan that can go from stovetop to oven.
-The ingredients are pretty simple.
-This is a family dinner recipe but it’s perfect for entertaining, too.

 - Vegetables: Green and red bell peppers, onion, mushrooms, canned tomatoes, and garlic add so much goodness to this saucy dish.